Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 # Introduction

-Because one of my current project is building the Ethernet physical layer for 10G and 40G fiber I went out and bough a decommissioned Redstone D2020 enterprise switch from ebay.
+One of my current project is building the Ethernet physical layer for 10Gb (10GBASE-R)  and 40Gb (40GBASE-R) fiber.
+In order to create a test bench I went out and bough a decommissioned Redstone D2020 enterprise switch off ebay.
-Although there is practically no documentation on this switch and I have no prior experience working with network equipment whatsoever it was cheap.
+Although there is practically no documentation on this switch and I have no prior experience working with network equipment whatsoever it was cheap and I believe troubleshooting a system is a great way to gain experience.

 2 weeks latter this beauty showed up.

+{{< figure
+    src="images/d2020/switch.jpg"
+    alt="pcb art"
+    caption="Celestical Redstone D2020"
+    >}}

 These posts are about troubleshooting my way to a working setup.